 Pratītya (paṭicca) is a gerund or absolutive, a verbal form indicating an action occurring before the action of the main verb.
 The form of the gerund for verbs with prefixes is different from verbs without prefixes, and probably originated in Indo-European as an instrumental singular of a verbal noun in -i, which form instrumentals by substituting -i with -yā.
 The verb in this case is pratyeti (pacceti) which we can analyse as prati + √i.
-The root √i is related to the Latin eo, and the cognate is only rarely found in English words like ‘iterate’ (meaning ‘to go again’).
+The root √i 'to go' is related to the Latin eo, and the cognate is only rarely found in English words like ‘iterate’ (meaning ‘to go again’).
 The form pratītya is regular and arises out of some sandhi changes along the way. √i is a second class verb in Sanskrit (first class in Pāli) that undergoes guṇa (strengthening) and forms a stem by adding the vowel ‘a’.
 The guṇa grade of i is e.
 Sandhi rules say that e + a > e, and we’re left with a stem e- The 3rd person plural is eti.
 When we add the prefix prati- there is another sandhi change i + e > ye: so the final stem is pratye-; 3rd person singular pratyeti.
 When this devolves to Pāli we get some phonetic changes in the conjunct consonants: pra > pa; tye > cce: this gives us pacceti.

 The root √i ‘to go’ is the same in Pāli and Sanskrit.
 The suffix prati- (paṭi-) gives a sense of towards, near; or opposition.
 Prati-√i, then, should mean something like ‘go towards, go near, go back’.
 The affect of combining a prefix and a root is not always predictable from the parts but this is what we get more or less: patyeti means ‘to come on to or back to, to fall back on’, as well as ‘to go towards, go to meet’.